 B.3.
 Driver will take beginning measurement of used oil in vehicle or container/storage tank to determine how much volume is available in order to avoid overflowing of the vehicle or container/storage tank.

 B.4.
-Complete the appropriate CLOR-D-TECT® test rebuttable presumption requirements following the testing procedures listed in the "Used Oil Analysis/Rebuttable Presumption Plan" portion of this permit.
+Complete the duplicate sample quality control requirement of Condition B of Attachment6 by screening the used oil with a CLOR-D-TECT® or HYDROCLOR-Q test rebuttable presumption requirements following the testing procedures listed in the "Used Oil Analysis/Rebuttable Presumption Plan" portion of this permit.

 B.5.
 Hose screens and gaskets will be checked each time prior to connecting to verify they are sound and not plugged.
 After checking, securely tighten hose fittings to minimize potential of spill.
 Place a drip bucket below connections to catch drips.